NullandKale/ILGPUView/ILGPUView/Templates/Tutorial_01.md

 leaks.
 In most simple cases you can use the using pattern as above to make it harder to mess up.

-You can also use the ContextFlags enum to change many settings. but for now all we need is a basic context.
+You can also use the ContextFlags enum to change many settings.

+For now all we need is a basic context.

 ## Accelerators
 Every ILGPU program will require at least 1 Accelerator.